Are you confused by all the talk surrounding marketing automation? Good news: you're not alone, and we're here to straighten out your question marks.

 In addition to efficiency, another advantage of marketing automation tends to be that it enables a more personalised experience for anyone interacting with our content.
 Automation tools should help you identify your audience, design the right content, and automatically trigger actions based on customer behaviour.

 Better insights and analytics

-Once a campaign is live, marketing automation should help you focus on analysing and tweaking your marketing plan as results start coming in.
-Learning what works best and adding more resources to those areas are vital in delivering increased internal efficiency and more personalised experience for your target audience.
+Once a campaign is live, marketing automation should help you focus on analysing and tweaking your marketing plan as results come in.
+Learning what works best and adding more resources to those areas are vital in delivering increased internal efficiency and a more personalised experience for your target audience.